riad40/stm-parktrack-api/README.md

 ### Getting started

 Before running the app, you'll need to have Node.js and MongoDB installed on your machine.
-You'll also need to create `.env` file which will contain this code below.
+You'll also need to create `.env` file which will contain this code below and fill in the infos.

 ```bash
 PORT=